-om my jump course of doy Colours
+•

-buoy Colour
+Colour

-19st Red
+Red

-23st Red
+Red

-19mt Yellow
+Yellow

-23mt Yellow
+Yellow

-19et Red
+Red

-23et Red
+Red

-19ec Yellow
+Yellow

-23ec Yellow
+Yellow

-210m Green
+Green

 HOMOLOGATION GUIDELINES

 It is the duty of each skier to report to the Chief Judge during the competition if he believes the rules are not being followed or adhered to.
 The issue will be addressed at the tournament.